How to Form an LLC in Montana in 7 Steps

-When starting a business, an important issue you'll need to address is which type of business structure is best for your company.
-Limited liability companies (LLCs) are a structure that offers limited liability protection, pass-through taxation, and flexibility.
-This makes them a popular choice among small businesses.
-If you would like to start your own Montana LLC, you can do so by following along with the six steps below.
+Limited liability companies (LLCs) are a business structure that offer limited liability protection, pass-through taxation, and flexibility.
+This structure makes them a popular choice among small businesses.
+To learn how to start an LLC, follow the step-by-step guide below.

 The first step of LLC formation is to choose a unique and distinctive LLC name for your business.
 You will need this name to complete your articles of organization in the next step.
-You will also need to ensure that your name follows Montana's naming rules.
+You must also ensure that your name follows Montana's naming rules.

 According to the Montana Limited Liability Company Act, your LLC name must:

-- Be distinctive: Your name must be different from other registered Montana business names.
+- Be distinctive: Your name must differ from other registered Montana business names.

 - Contain an LLC designator: Your LLC name should include language that clarifies that your company is an LLC.
 You can have the full words "limited liability company" or "limited company" in your name.
 If you prefer, you may abbreviate the word "limited" to "ltd." and "company" to "co."
-You also have the option of eliminating the full words entirely and just using the abbreviations "L.L.C," "LLC," "L.C.," or "LC."
+Or eliminate the full words entirely and use the abbreviations "L.L.C," "LLC," "L.C.," or "LC."

-As you might expect, your LLC name should not contain any language that would indicate that it is a different type of business structure, such as a corporation.
+As you might expect, your LLC name should not contain any language that indicates a different type of business structure, such as a corporation.

-To find out whether your name is available in Montana, you should start by conducting a business entity name search at the Montana Secretary of State website.
-If this search comes up with matches, you will need to choose a new name.
+Search Your Business Name.
+To determine whether your name is available in Montana, search for the business entity name on the Montana Secretary of State website.
+You must choose a new name if this search comes up with matches.

-Next, you should do a simple search of the internet to ensure your name isn't taken in any other location.
+Next, you should search the internet to ensure another business isn't using your name.
 To do this, type your LLC name into your favorite search engine and see if there are any matches.

 Finally, it's a good idea to ensure that no other businesses have trademarked your name.
-To find out, you can run a search on the United States Patent and Trademark Office (USPTO) trademark database.
+You can search the United States Patent and Trademark Office (USPTO) trademark database.
 This step will help you avoid getting into legal trouble for trademark infringement.

 Once you are confident that your name is unique and not trademarked, you should check for domain name availability.
-You might not be starting a company website immediately, but this is still an excellent step to take.
+You may not start a company website immediately, but it is still an excellent step.
 Having your domain name ready to go will make launching a website easier down the road.

 Under Montana law, LLCs must have a registered agent.
 A registered agent is an entity or an individual that agrees to accept legal paperwork on behalf of your LLC.
 If someone sues your LLC, the service of process will go to your registered agent.

 Your registered agent can be a person who is a Montana resident or a business entity that's authorized to operate within the state.
-Your registered agent must have a physical address in Montana.
-They should be available there during standard business hours.
+Your registered agent must have a physical address in Montana and be available there during standard business hours.
 You will need to list your registered agent in your articles of organization in step three below.

-For many LLCs, it makes sense to choose one of their members to act as the company's registered agent.
-But if none of your LLC members are willing and able to take on this responsibility, you should consider a registered agent service.
-With a registered agent service, you pay a fee to a Montana resident or company to accept legal papers on your LLC's behalf.
-You can find many options for this service by conducting a quick search online.
+For many LLCs, choosing one member to act as the company's registered agent makes sense.
+But if none of your LLC members are willing and able to take on this responsibility, you should consider a professional registered agent service.
+With a registered agent service, you pay a fee for the registered agent to accept legal papers on your LLC's behalf.

-To officially create your Montana LLC, you need to file articles of organization with the state of Montana.
+To officially create your Montana LLC, file articles of organization with the state of Montana.
 Articles of organization form a legal document that establishes key identifying facts about your LLC.
 In this sense, it's similar to a corporation's articles of incorporation.

-According to Montana law, your articles of organization should contain:
+According to Montana law, your articles of organization should contain the following:

 - Your LLC's name

-- The duration of the LLC, if you have an end date in mind
+- The LLC's duration, if you have an end date in mind

 - The registered agent's contact information